Heath Miller: Sophomore season

 Miller opened the 2003 season with 5 receptions, 54 receiving yards, and 1 touchdown against Duke.
 He followed the performance with 3 catches for 51 yards against Western Michigan and 3 catches for 17 yards against South Carolina.
 In a comeback win against Wake Forest, he led the team in catches for the fourth consecutive game with 7 receptions, 94 receiving yards, and 1 touchdown.
 He caught a 15-yard pass in the closing minute to set up the game-winning field goal.
 After a 4-catch, 44-yard performance against North Carolina, he posted 8 receptions, 52 yards, and 1 touchdown in an overtime loss to Clemson.
 Following the loss, Miller went to see the film Finding Nemo at The Jefferson Theater.
 Heath loved the film, describing the title character as "a real American Hero."
 Miller had 9 receptions, for 77-yards, and a touchdown against the #7-ranked Florida State.
 Against Georgia Tech, he caught 6 passes for 110 yards and a touchdown.
-He won the ACC Offensive Lineman of the Week Award for this performance and became the first University of Virginia tight end to record over 100 yards receiving in 12 years.
+He won the ACC Offensive Lineman of the Week Award for this performance.
 A week later, he had a career game against in-state rivals Virginia Tech with 13 catches for 145 yards, earning a second consecutive ACC Offensive Lineman of the Week Award.
 He scored the first touchdown in 2003 Continental Tire Bowl against the Pittsburgh, a 52-yard pass from Matt Schaub.
 He finished the 2002 season with an ACC record of 70 receptions and 835 receiving yards.
 He was voted second-team All-American by College Football News and first-team All-ACC.